squidfunk/mkdocs-material/docs/plugins/privacy.md

 the plugin will automatically download and store them in your [`site` directory][mkdocs.site_dir] when [building your project].

-Lastly, the plugin can be combined with other built-in plugins that Material for MkDocs offers, to build sophisticated build pipelines for your project:
+Even more interestingly, the plugin can be combined with other built-in plugins that Material for MkDocs offers, to build sophisticated build pipelines for your
+project:

 <div class="grid cards" markdown>